Since libraries offer borrowed books either freely to their community or at a low membership cost, do authors make money from libraries?

 However, if your book turns out to be quite popular among readers, the library may order a lot more copies to satisfy the demands of borrowers.

 Despite this, it may seem a bit unfair to the author that at times hundreds of people will read your book without having to pay for it.
-Imagine the amount of money you could have earned if these same hundreds individually bought your book from a Amazon or another retail store!

 This realization has pushed some countries to support authors in more ways when it comes to the use of their work in libraries.